skanehira/gtran/README.md

 # gtran
 gtran is Google translate CLI tool it written in Go.
-The translate api endpoint maked by Google Apps Script LanguageApp.
+this using the translate api endpoint maked by Google Apps Script LanguageApp.
 Also, this used in vim plugin [translate.vim](https://github.com/skanehira/translate.vim)

 # About translate api endpoint